replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/sysctl.md

 ## Host Sysctl Collector

 To collect information about the configured kernel parameters you can use the `sysctl` collector.
-This will the Kernel's parameters at runtime through the `sysctl` utility, similar to what you would get by running `sysctl -a`.
+This will read the Kernel's parameters at runtime through the `sysctl` utility, similar to what you would get by running `sysctl -a`.

 ### Parameters